List of GCC countries and nations

 - GCC countries have a significant economic dependence on oil export.
 Kuwait, Saudi Arabia, and Abu Dhabi in the UAE in particular.
 Qatar has a large natural gas industry, Oman and Bahrain have much less dependence on oil.

 - All GCC countries are Islamic states with all citizens (or almost all) belonging to the Muslim faith.
-Citizens who are not Muslim probably keep that fact to themselves as it is possible they run the risk of punishment from the state (the penalty for apostasy is death in some or all GCC countries).
-Expat residents of other faiths are accepted to varying degrees depending on the country - the UAE allows churches and other religious buildings to operate, Saudi does not for example.
+Citizens who are not Muslim probably keep that fact to themselves as it is possible they run the risk of punishment from the state (the penalty for apostasy is death in some GCC countries).
+Expat residents of other faiths are accepted to varying degrees depending on the country - the UAE allows churches and other religious buildings to operate, Saudi Arabia does not for example.

 - Most citizens of Kuwait, Qatar, Saudi Arabia, and UAE are Sunni Muslims but there are significant proportions of Shia (Shiite) Muslims in all countries.
 Bahrain has a majority of Shi'a Muslims?
 Oman has a majority who are Ibadi/Ibadhi Muslims.